staticBytess/snake-graphical/README.md

 </p>
 <img src="lib/snake.gif" width="600" style="width: 100%; display: block; margin-left: auto; margin-right: auto;">

-Programmed in C++ with the Simple and Fast Multimedia Library to handle the GUI.
+Programmed in C++ with the Simple and Fast Multimedia Library to handle the graphics.